MTR Rotem EMU: Tung Chung line stock

 The first TKE-C6522-04E train came into service for MTR on 12 June 2006 to 26 February 2007.
 Originally MTRC wanted to buy new additional trains for the Tung Chung line when the North Island line project began.
 MTR anticipated that the opening of the Disneyland Resort and Ngong Ping 360 would have an increase in passenger demand and therefore ordered four new trains for the Tung Chung line.
 The time frame from order to completion is short in comparison to other stock, however; the four new trains can only be made to be identical to existing Tseung Kwan O line K-Stock.

 The configuration of a TCL K-Stock train is (Westbound) V-Z-X-Y-W-X-Z-V (Eastbound).
 Its maximum speed is 140 km/h but with service limits to 135 km/h, with a maximum starting acceleration and service deceleration rate of 1 m/s2, and emergency deceleration of 1.4 m/s2.
 This advanced train is equipped with a modern 2-level IGBT–VVVF inverter (model number: MAP-214-15VD143) from Mitsubishi Electric.

+Overseas export

+A variant of the MTR K-Stock EMU was selected as Phase I rolling stock for the Delhi Metro in India.
+They have a very similar exterior appearance, as they were also designed by Mitsubishi/Rotem, but were built by BEML through a technology transfer arrangement.